christopher-w-murphy/NLOUnitarityBounds/README.md

 This is the first attempt at making a Mathematica package to implement the algorithm for finding the (approximate) NLO unitarity bounds for the quartic couplings in a general renormalizable theory

 v0.2
-A couple of minor bugs have been fixed.
-A module has been added that attempts to find the NLO perturbativity bounds analytically.
+A couple of minor improvements have been made.

 -------
 License